Orrin W. Robinson (politician): Political career

-Robinson cast his first vote in a U.S. presidential election in 1856 for John C. Frémont and was a firm Republican for the remainder of his life.
+Robinson cast his first vote in a U.S. presidential election in 1856 for John C. Frémont and was a Republican for the remainder of his life.
 He was a delegate from Michigan to the 1892 Republican National Convention.
 In November 1894, Robinson was elected to represent the 2nd district of Houghton in the Michigan State House of Representatives, and in 1896, he was elected to the Michigan Senate from the 32nd district.
 He was elected lieutenant governor in 1898 with Governor Hazen S. Pingree and re-elected in 1900 with Governor Aaron T. Bliss.

 Family and legacy

-Robinson married Cornelia L. Lombard, of Weathersfield, Vermont on August 20, 1865 in Cleveland, Ohio.
-They raised two children: M. Ethel, who graduated from Mary Institute in St. Louis, Missouri, and the Boston Conservatory of Music; and Dean L., who finished a course of study at Smith Academy in St. Louis, Missouri, then entered the Phillips Exeter Academy in Exeter, New Hampshire, graduating in 1895.
-Dean graduated from the Literary Department of Harvard University in 1899 and the Columbia Law School in 1901.
+Robinson married Cornelia L. Lombard, of Weathersfield, Vermont on August 20, 1865 in Cleveland.
+They raised two children: M. Ethel, who graduated from Mary Institute in St. Louis, and the Boston Conservatory of Music; and Dean L., who finished a course of study at Smith Academy in St. Louis, Missouri, then entered the Phillips Exeter Academy in Exeter, New Hampshire, graduating in 1895.
+Dean graduated from the Literary Department of Harvard University in 1899 and Columbia Law School in 1901.